Kristiansund Stadion

-Kristiansund stadion, until 2014 known as Gressbanen is a football stadium located at Karihola in Kristiansund, Norway, and is the home of both Norwegian Eliteserien club Kristiansund Ballklubb and 4. divisjon (fifth tier) club Kristiansund Fotballklubb.
+Nordmøre stadion, until 2014 known as Gressbanen is a football stadium located at Karihola in the town of Kristiansund which is located in Kristiansund Municipality, Møre og Romsdal county, Norway, and is the home of both Norwegian Eliteserien club Kristiansund Ballklubb and 4. divisjon (fifth tier) club Kristiansund Fotballklubb.
 The stadium has a current capacity of 4,444 spectators.

 History

-Kristiansund Stadion was opened 17 September 1950, in a match between Kristiansund FK and Ørn-Horten.
+Nordmøre Stadion was opened 17 September 1950, in a match between Kristiansund FK and Ørn-Horten.
 Kristiansund FK lost the game 2–3.
-The attendance on the opening game, 6,200, is still the record attendance at Kristiansund Stadion.
+The attendance on the opening game, 6,200, is still the record attendance at Nordmøre Stadion.
 Since the stadium has been home to Kristiansund Fotballklubb, the stadium was called "KFK-banen" ("The KFK pitch).

 Attendances

 This shows the average attendance on Kristiansund BK's home games since 2014, their first season at the renovated Kristiansund Stadion.